Roaldkamman/Portfolio_YahtzeeDice/README.md

 commit to GitHub.

 End of activities 03/07/2020.
 (Side note:) I Think I can make the functionality of the site even simpler by combining the roll 1-5 buttons and showing as many random numbers as clicked in one line.
 This will be my first objective the next time I work on this project.
 After that I will resize the app for larger screens.
 Although I did get a minimum viable product ready here within 48 hours.
 Also the buttons need better styling.
 I will add some padding in CSS tomorrow to make them look and feel more appealing.

+Monday 03/09/2020:

+All activities in order of completion.

+As mentioned previously in a note I edited the HTML and JavaScript so that now there are 5 buttons that generate the right amount of generated numbers depending on the button clicked.
+The base state of the site there are 5 0's as placeholders for the generated numbers.

+Documented the JavaScript using comments.

+Imported font from google.

+Adjusted mobile-first CSS text font-sizes for new font.

+Edited and optimized CSS for buttons.

+Summary so far: Site is half the size with the same amount of functionality.
+Site is more accassible, and has fully optimized CSS for mobile design.

+Before adding in larger breakpoints and optimizing the site for larger screens I want to try and add in extra functionality using JavaScript.
+I'm thinking of an input field that remembers the generated numbers you clicked on.
+So that when a player rolls 5 dices he can keep 2 by clicking on the numbers and they would be added to the input field so they are easy to remember.